Metric geometry of locally compact groups: Isometry groups

 \begin{prop} Let $X$ be a non-empty proper metric space.
 Let $\Isom(X)$ be its group of isometries, as in Proposition \ref{MainIsom(X)}.
 Assume moreover that the action of $\Isom(X)$ on $X$ is cocompact.

 Then this action is geometric.
 In particular, $\Isom(X)$ is compactly generated if and only if $X$ is coarsely connected. \end{prop}

-\begin{proof} For every proper metric space, the action of $\Isom(X)$ on $X$ is continuous, metrically proper (Proposition \ref{MainIsom(X)} and Remark \ref{firstexamplesgeometricactions}(5)), and locally bounded (Remark \ref{firstexamplesgeometricactions}(3)).
+\begin{proof} For every proper metric space, the action of $\Isom(X)$ on $X$ is continuous, metrically proper (Proposition \ref{MainIsom(X)} and Remark \ref{firstexamplesgeometricactions}(6)), and locally bounded (Remark \ref{firstexamplesgeometricactions}(4)).
 Hence, when the action of $\Isom(X)$ on $X$ is cocompact as assumed here, it is geometric.
 Therefore, the proposition follows from Theorem \ref{ftggt} and Proposition \ref{metric_char_cg}. \end{proof}

-\begin{exe}[automorphism groups of graphs] Let $X$ be a connected graph, $X^0$ its vertex set, and $d_1$ the combinatorial metric on $X$ (Example \ref{metricrealizationgraph}).
+\begin{exe}[automorphism groups of connected graphs and polyhedral complexes] Let $X$ be a connected graph, $X^0$ its vertex set, and $d_1$ the combinatorial metric on $X$ (Example \ref{metricrealizationgraph}).
 Assume for simplicity that $X$ has neither loops nor multiple edges; an automorphism of $X$ is then a permutation $\alpha$ of $X^0$ such that, for $x,y \in X^0$, there is an edge connecting $\alpha(x)$ and $\alpha(y)$ if and only if there is one connecting $x$ and $y$.